spapas/spapas.github.io/content/django-guidelines.rst

 day work tool to develop applications for the public sector organization I work for.

-My organization has got a number of different Django projects that cover its needs, with some of them running successfully for more than 10 years, since Django 1.4.
-I have been involved in the development of all of them, and I have learned a lot from them.
+My organization has got a number of different Django projects that cover its needs, with some of them running successfully for a lot of years, since Django 1.4.
+I have been involved in the development of all of them, and I have learned a lot in the process.

-I am not saying that these are the only guidelines that you should follow, but they are the ones that I follow and I believe that they are good enough to be shared.
+I understand that some of these may be controversial but they have served me well over these years.

 Model design guidelines
 =======================